TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Resource/GeneratePublicUrlForResourceEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Core\Resource\Event\GeneratePublicUrlForResourceEvent`
-is fired before TYPO3 FAL's native URL generation for a eesource is instantiated.
+is fired before TYPO3 FAL's native URL generation for a resource is instantiated.

 This allows listeners to create custom links to certain files (for example restrictions) for creating authorized deep links.